Skip to content

 Profitability and ROI: What the Data Shows

-There is no single ROI number for boba tea franchises because performance is hyper-local.
-Two identical Kung Fu Tea locations 10 miles apart can produce dramatically different results based on foot traffic, demographics, and competition.
+There is no single ROI number for boba tea franchises because performance is hyper-local: two identical units 10 miles apart can post very different results based on foot traffic, demographics, and competition.

 What the available data tells us: